skyRoma/learn-react/README.md

   ```

 - For `loaders` and `actions` with a long delay we can provide feedback to he user about the progress using `useNavigation().state`;

+- `useFetcher` is used to trigger the action from the not current route;